RamaArbnor/FolderToEmail/README.md

 ## Future
 This version is not very straight forward to set up in the future I will add an option for start up with the machine.

+## License
+Created by Arbnor Rama on July 2023.